 When you use your debit card, the funds are transferred from your account.

 Did you know?

 Choosing the right credit card is dependent on what you want to get out of it.
 It’s important to consider the potential fees, penalties and annual percentage rates (APR), as well as the benefits of each.

 The effect of credit and debit on your finances

-Some people find it easier to manage day-to-day finances with a debit card, but it’s also worth considering the long-term benefits of using a credit card.
+You may find it easier to manage day-to-day finances with a debit card because you can only spend the money available in your bank account.
+At the same time, it’s also worth considering the credit-building potential of using a credit card.